by Laurence Palmer, DDS

 Puerto Vallarta Dental Service Project

 The Puerto Vallarta area is an excellent place for families to serve together.
 The weather is beautiful in January and offers families the opportunity to play and serve together.
+Dr. Croft is organizing a team for January 2022 at this time.

-For more info- contact: Gordon G. Croft, DMD
+For more info- contact:

 South America: Argentina, Paraguay & Peru